recallnet/trading-simulator/e2e/docs/database-manager.md

 4. **Use transactions**: For multi-step operations, use transactions to maintain data consistency

 5. **Release clients**: Always release clients when using `getClient()`

-6. **Add migrations to the manager**: Instead of modifying schema directly in tests, add migrations to the `applyTestMigrations` method in the `DbManager`

 ## Legacy Support